-Apply online and submit the $25 application fee via credit card.
-The application fee cannot be waived, but you can submit a U.S. check or money order directly to the Office of Admissions.
+- Complete the application Apply online using the UMN Morris application or the Common App.
+The application fee cannot be waived, but you can submit the $30 application fee via credit card, a U.S. check, or money order directly to the Office of Admissions.

-2. Have official transcripts from your secondary school and/or college transcript sent directly from the school to our office with a certified English translation if they are not originally written in English
+- Have official transcripts from your secondary school and/or college transcript sent directly from the school to our office with a certified English translation if they are not originally written in English.

 Transcripts and examination results in certain countries must be certified by national examination council.
 This process may be time consuming.
 Please take this into consideration when applying for admission.